Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Preliminaries

+A player in an extensive-form game is faced with a decision problem over a tree $\mc H$ (rooted at some node $\Root \in \mc H$).
+Each node $h \in \mc H$ is either active (where the player selects an action $a$---that is, an outgoing edge from $h$) or inactive (where someone else, possibly adversarially, selects the action to take).
+To model imperfect information regarding the actions at inactive nodes, the active nodes are partitioned into {\em information sets}, or {\em infosets} for short.
+We denote by $\mc I$ the collection of infosets for the player.
+Nodes in the same infoset are indistinguishable by the player: the player's action must be the same at all nodes in a given infoset.

+{\bf Notation.} $A_h$ denotes the set of actions available ({\em i.e.,} edges emanating from) at node $h$.
+We make the standard assumption that the player always knows her legal action set.
+That is, the action set $A_h$ is the same for every node $h$ in any given infoset $I$, and we denote this common action set $A_I$.
+The child of node $h$ reached by taking action $a$ be denoted $ha$.
+Leaves of $\mc H$ are called {\em terminal nodes}, and we denote by $\mc Z$ the set of all terminal nodes.
+We use $\preceq$ to denote the precedence order induced by the tree: if $h, h' \in \mc S$ are two nodes, $h \preceq h'$ means that there is a directed path from $h$ to $h'$.
+If $S$ is a set of nodes, then $h \preceq S$ means $h \preceq h'$ for some $h' \in S$, and $S \preceq h$ is defined analogously.

+An example of an extensive-form game tree, and some related decision problems, can be found in \Cref{fi:example-game}.
+The game tree represents a simple {\em signalling game}, where \pone privately observes the decision of nature and can send a single bit of information to \ptwo.
+The infosets for \ptwo indicate that \ptwo knows what action \pone played, but {\em not} what action nature played.

+A decision problem is {\em timeable} if all paths from the root to a given infoset have the same length.
+Intuitively, this means that time is common knowledge.
+In this paper, we will only consider timeable decision problems.

-A {\em pure strategy} is an assignment of one action to each decision node.
-The {\em sequence form} $\vec x \in \zo^{\mc Z_{\mc T}}$ of a pure strategy is the vector for which $x[z] = 1$ if and only if the player plays all the actions on the root $\to z$ path.
+{\bf Realization-Form Representation of Strategies.} A {\em pure strategy} is a selection of one action at each infoset.
+The {\em realization form} of a pure strategy is the vector $\vx \in \{0,1\}^{\mc Z}$ for which $\vx[z] = 1$ if and only if the strategy prescribes all the actions of that player on the path $\Root \to z$.

 A {\em mixed strategy} is a distribution over pure strategies.
-The sequence form of a mixed strategy is the corresponding convex combination $\vec x \in [0, 1]^{\mc Z_{\mc T}}$.
+The realization form $\vx \in [0, 1]^{\mc Z}$ of a mixed strategy is defined as the corresponding convex combination of realization forms of the pure strategies.
+We will call the set of all realization-form mixed strategies of a player their {\em strategy space}, and denote it $\mc X$.
+By definition, $\mc X$ is a compact, convex set.

+A {\em behavioral strategy} is a mixed strategy in which actions are independently chosen at each infoset.
+That is, a behavioral strategy is specified by a collection of distributions over actions, one per infoset.
+We will denote by $\tilde{\mc X}$ the set of realization-form behavioral strategies.
+The sets $\mc X$ and $\tilde{\mc X}$ do {\em not} coincide in general: indeed, $\tilde{\mc X}$ is often non-convex.

+Describing $\mc X$ efficiently (\emph{e.g.}, via a polynomially-sized system of linear constraints) is critical to many modern algorithms for equilibrium finding in games.
+For example, such a description enables algorithms based on linear programming~\cite{Koller94:Fast} or regret minimization~\cite{Zinkevich07:Regret}, which have been at the heart of many breakthroughs in computational game theory.

+{\bf Perfect Information.} We say that a decision problem is {\em perfect-information} if every information set is a singleton.
+In that case, it is possible to describe the set $\mc X$ efficiently via the following ``probability-flow'' constraints.
+In the below, $\vec x \in [0, 1]^{\mc H}$, and $\mc X$ is the projection of the resulting polytope onto $[0, 1]^{\mc Z}$.